DavidJCobb/gcc-plugin-bitpack/NOTES.md

 ## Tips

+### The makefile and the build process

+To build any of the plug-ins, navigate to its folder and run `make`.
+To test it on a sample C file, run `make test`.
+If the build fails, or it seems like your code changes aren't doing anything, delete all of the build's output files in order to run a clean build.

+Make is a build automation tool that was created half a century ago, designed to detect when a file or its dependencies change and automatically rebuild that file.
+Despite being built for that exact purpose and, originally, for the C language, make has no means of understanding `#include`s, and so will fail to properly recompile a file if that file isn't modified but another C file that it depends on (by way of including a corresponding H) *is* modified.
+It's [possible to use GCC and specialized make rules to work around this deficiency](https://make.mad-scientist.net/papers/advanced-auto-dependency-generation/), but I haven't been able to get them to work: the exact problems that that article claims to solve still occur, with no way to meaningfully debug them thanks to make's dreadful error reporting.

+The most reliable way to build anything is therefore to just completely delete all build output (e.g. `.o` files) and do a clean rebuild from scratch, almost entirely defeating the purpose of using make in the first place.
+There are tools that layer on top of makefiles to deal with dependencies (supposedly) more reliably, like Automake, but that one's a third of a century old, and as of this writing I literally do not have the time to install, test, and inevitably have to band-aid more ancient utilities and their dozen dependencies.

 ### Opening a Linux subsystem file in Windows

 Opening Windows-side files in a Windows-side program from a Linus bash script taking the file path as an argument (per [here](https://stackoverflow.com/a/72328682)):